McMaster University: Housing and student facilities

-As of August 2022, McMaster has thirteen smoke-free student residences: Bates Residence, Brandon Hall, Edwards Hall, Hedden Hall, Les Prince Hall, Mary E. Keyes Residence, Matthews Hall, McKay Hall, Moulton Hall, Peter George Centre for Living and Learning, Wallingford Hall, Whidden Hall, and Woodstock Hall.
-McMaster's student residences can accommodate 4,186 students.
-The latest residence to be built was Peter George Centre for Living and Learning (PGCLL), which was completed in Fall 2019.
+As of August 2026, McMaster has fourteen smoke-free student residences: Bates Residence, Brandon Hall, Edwards Hall, Hedden Hall, Les Prince Hall, Lincoln Alexander Hall, Mary E. Keyes Residence, Matthews Hall, McKay Hall, Moulton Hall, Peter George Centre for Living and Learning, Wallingford Hall, Whidden Hall, and Woodstock Hall.
+McMaster's student residences can accommodate 4,186 students. ^{]} The latest residence to be built was Lincoln Alexander Hall (LAH), which was completed in Summer 2026.
+LAH can house 1,365 students.
+The second latest residence to be built was Peter George Centre for Living and Learning (PGCLL), which was completed in Fall 2019.
 PGCLL can house 500 students and also contains lecture halls, tutorial rooms, and eateries.
 Les Prince Hall, the second-latest residence to be completed and a large co-ed building, opened in 2006.
 It was named for a long-time hall master in the residence system who lived with his family on campus until after his retirement in 1980.
 In September 2010, 50.19 per cent of first-year students lived on campus, with 15.54 per cent of the overall undergraduate population living on campus.